manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme2.md

 LocalDateTime returnDate = rental.getReturnDate();
 ```
 This example demonstrates that when the selected columns of a query contain all the non-null columns of a selected table,
-such as with `select *` queries, the query results contain _entity_ types, rather than _Row_ types.
+such as with `select *` queries, the query results consist of _entity_ instances instead of _Row_ instances.

-Notice the `fetchOne` method used here matches the parameters in the query and returns just one item, the `Rental`.
+Notice the `fetchOne` method matches the parameters in the query and returns just one item, the `Rental`.

-Parameters are both type-safe and injection safe.
+Parameters are both type-safe and injection-safe.

 ### Inline SQL